programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-03.png" alt="Scene mock-ups in z, x and y views." caption="Figure 3.
 Affinity Design versions of the hand-drawn sketches for planning the game.
 Mock-ups of all 3 views are done, with rough coordinates and spacing for the scene assets (here the camera, light, the map, information panels and a key panel featuring 9 spheres, the jar/site positions, and the area that in the game the jars will randomly start).
 Coordinates are x, y, z.
 Note light is off the scale in the y axis." %}

+Planning also helps identify where you will be using the same value repeatedly, such as the x and z positions of the key spheres, and we can use variables for these values, so that if we want to alter them it is easier.
+It also identifies where measurements are dependent on other measurements.
+Here the height of the galleries is dependent on the height of the map, because we want them to be above the map, so we can have a variable 'desk' for the map height and a variable 'gheight' for the gallery height that is dependent on the desk variable (ie equal to desk + 0.55).
+The placement of the map at this y value was because the site was designed to be able to be viewed in VR.

 ## Adding the Spheres for a Colour Key

 If you do not have the local server running, start it with